marcoconstancio/cloudpt_filemanagers_submenu/README.md

 * caja
 * python-caja
-* gir1.2-caja
 * python-gtk

 On caja:

 * Copy *cloudpt_caja_submenu.py* and *cloudpt.png* to *~/.local/share/caja-python/extensions* or */usr/share/share/caja-python/extensions* (it might be necessary to create the directories)
 * Restart caja
-* Right-click while inside you home folder a select *CloudPT->Config CloudPT*
+* Right-click while inside your home folder a select *CloudPT->Config CloudPT*
 * Insert the **Consumer key** and **Consumer secret** obtained earlier and press the *Link account button*
 * Click the **HERE** link, authorize the application a copy the pin from the browser to the dialog box and press the ok button.
 * Select the cloutpt dir and press the ok.